amjadsh92/MyProject/README.md

 - You can find the source code for this page in src/app/TicTacToe/page.jsx

-## Installation and dependencies
+## Installation

-Before running the project you should first write this command to install the required dependencies:
+1- Before running the project you should first write this command to install the required dependencies:

         npm i

-Then install Prisma ORM tool via this command

-     npm install prisma --save-dev

-Then install axios library that handles http requests via the command

-    npm install axios
+2- Configure MySQL connection in .env

+3- Run

+    npx prisma migrate dev

-To run the application, write this command
+4- To run the project, write this command

     npm run dev